tigeryant/programming-bitcoin-rust/README.md

 # programming-bitcoin-rust
-This repository contains solutions to the exercises in the [Programming Bitcoin](https://www.amazon.com/Programming-Bitcoin-Learn-Program-Scratch/dp/1492031496) book, by Jimmy Song.
-The book shows how to build a Bitcoin library from scratch, starting with fundamental cryptographic primitives, and then implementing Bitcoin-specific functionality like transactions, script and blocks.
-The exercises in the book are written in Python, so the code has been ported to Rust with the equivalent functionality.
+This repository is a Bitcoin utility library written in Rust, inspired by the exercises in [Programming Bitcoin](https://www.amazon.com/Programming-Bitcoin-Learn-Program-Scratch/dp/1492031496) by Jimmy Song.
+The book teaches how to build a Bitcoin library from the ground up, starting with foundational cryptographic concepts and progressing to Bitcoin-specific features such as transactions, scripts, blocks, and networking.

+The exercises in the book are originally implemented in Python.
+This repository aims to provide an idiomatic Rust implementation, leveraging Rust’s safety and performance features while staying true to the book’s learning objectives.
+It is currently the most comprehensive Rust port of the library on GitHub.

 ## Progress Checklist
 - [x] Chapter 1: Finite Fields